British Vickers machine-gun from both World Wars.

 Only on 24 April 1968 was it declared obsolete by the British armed forces and the last disappeared only in the 1970s in the Royal Marines.
-Thus the weapon had survived all the others of its contemporaries for a considerable period of time.
+Thus, the weapon had survived all the others of its contemporaries for a considerable period.
 The Vickers machine-gun is still used by the armies of India and Pakistan.

 According to many experts, the Vickers machine-gun was one of the best machine guns of the First World War and is still a useful weapon today.

 Users: Great Britain, Canada, India, Australia, New Zealand and other countries of the British Dominions, Italy, USA, Russia.